awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 ### GUI
 * [Avalonia ★2335](https://github.com/AvaloniaUI/Avalonia) - A multi-platform .NET UI framework (formerly known as Perspex).
 * [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit/) - The Avalonia-based text editor component forked from [AvalonEdit ★472](https://github.com/icsharpcode/AvalonEdit)
+* [WinApi ★42](https://github.com/prasannavl/WinApi) - A simple, direct, ultra-thin CLR library for high-performance Win32 Native Interop with automation, windowing, DirectX, OpenGL and Skia helpers.

 ### IDE
 * [rider](https://www.jetbrains.com/rider/) - Cross-platform C# IDE based on the IntelliJ platform and ReSharper.
 * [Omnisharp](http://www.omnisharp.net/) - Family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.
-* [Visual Studio Code ★31164](https://github.com/Microsoft/vscode) - New type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
+* [Visual Studio Code ★31594](https://github.com/Microsoft/vscode) - New type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
 * [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) - Free editor for individual developers, open source projects, academic research, education, and small professional teams.

 ### Internationalization